oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 <br/>

 *  Claim Name: `sd_hash`
-*  Claim Description: Digest of the SD-JWT covered by an SD-JWT-KB
+*  Claim Description: Digest of the SD-JWT to which the KB-JWT is tied
 *  Change Controller: IETF
 *  Specification Document(s):  [[ (#kb-jwt) of this specification ]]